Mitigation and Adaptation Strategies

 3. 240 to 310 million USD in 2050 (IEA NZE scenario)

 Drought Manufacturing is impacted, causing operating revenue loss.
 For the production capacity that has not been transferred, the operating losses due production stoppages caused by severe droughts were 180 million to 3 billion NTD (RCP 8.5).
-The rainwater recycling system plans are improved for new plants.
-The existing plants work with local water suppliers to implement special water supply mechanisms during droughts, in order to maintain plant operations.
-Continue to increase the water recycling rate and stipulate short-, mid-, and long-term targets for the annual performance evaluations, in order to improve overall operating resilience.
+The new sites of plants are enhanced with planned rainwater recovery systems and water monitoring system.
+Also, existing plants cooperate with local water suppliers.
+A special water supply mechanism was activated to maintain the operation of the plant during the drought.
+The water recovery rate is continuously improved and short, medium and long-term goals are set.
+These are included in the annual performance appraisal to comprehensively improve operational resilience.

 Typhoons Impact on production and loss of operating revenue In the event of a typhoon, the Company monitors alerts and related information on whether employees should work or suspend work.
-If work is not suspended, the Company provides vehicles, transportation subsidies, or other necessary assistance.
+If work is not suspended, the Company provides vehicles, transportation subsidies, or other necessary assistance will be provided to ensure the safety of employees.

-Floods Impact on production and loss of operating revenue The foundation heights have been increased and drainage facilities have been improved for existing plants during construction, in order to prevent losses caused by disasters.
-Include “natural disaster assessment” items in the location selection process for new sites.
-Plan related flood prevention facilities to improve the disaster resilience of operating locations
+Floods Impact on production and loss of operating revenue The foundations of existing plants were elevated and drainage facilities were built before construction to prevent losses caused by floods.
+"Natural disaster evaluation" was included in siting procedures for new sites.
+Relevant flood control facilities are also planned to enhance the disaster resilience of operation bases.

 Climate Change Risks Financial Impacts Response Measures

 Energy efficiency improvement Reduce energy costs The Company has established an energy project team which regularly inspects energy management conditions in plants and the results of energy conservation projects and shares the experience.
-By the end of 2021, more than 21 million kWh of electricity have been saved.
+Wistron's energy conservation efforts encompass six major categories including the air conditioning system, air compressor system, green lighting, management, production, and others.
+As of the end of 2022, the Company saved a total of 14,428,530 kWh of electricity, which reduced carbon emissions by 10,635.76 tons.
+In 2022, the unit revenue electricity consumption was 481.64 (degrees/billion NT dollars).
+Energy performance indicators increased by about 4.7% compared with the previous year.

 Climate Goals